noizy-sthlm/infisical-tutorial/scenario/section3/remedy.md

 Secrets from Production environment should be injected by now.

 Let's access the application again [(port 3000)]({{TRAFFIC_HOST1_3000}}) and verify that you now see the production secrets.

+**🎁 Bonus:** If you've been exploring beyond the main path, try visiting any hidden routes again while in production mode.
+You might notice environment-specific behavior!

 ## Committing Secure Code